Cookies on this website

 Gael Morrow

-My main research interest lies in fibrinolysis (degradation of a blood clot) and how the clot structure alters the rate of lysis in both inherited and acquired bleeding disorders.
+My main research interest is in fibrinolysis (degradation of a blood clot) and how the clot structure alters the rate of lysis in both inherited and acquired bleeding disorders.

-Major bleeding during traumatic injury is exacerbated by a clotting abnormality termed trauma induced coagulopathy (TIC).
+My current research is major bleeding following traumatic injury, which can be exacerbated by a clotting abnormality termed trauma induced coagulopathy (TIC).
 TIC occurs in 25% of all injury-related deaths and results in an increased need for major haemorrhage therapy and a 3-4 fold increased risk of death.
 My current research focusses on understanding the cellular and molecular mechanisms that drive TIC and investigating differences in clot strength and structure between different blood product replacement therapies.

-I am also investigating the haemostatic potential of extravascular Factor IX (FIX).
+I am also investigating the haemostatic potential of coagulation Factor IX (FIX) in the extravascular space.
 Haemophilia B is a blood clotting disorder caused by deficiency of FIX, which is treated by infusion of FIX concentrates.
 The pharmacokinetics of FIX are complex and it is rapidly redistributed from the circulation following infusion.
-My research investigates FIX binding to collagen IV, an extracellular component of the endothelial membrane, and whether the FIX is active when bound to collagen IV.
+My research investigates FIX binding to collagen IV, an extracellular component of the endothelial membrane, and whether the FIX is active when bound to collagen IV out with the blood vessel.

 Recent publications